b74cky/BullAndCowGame/README.md

 # BullAndCowGame
-Trying to create BullAndCow game according to the Unreal Course
+Trying to create my first game "BullAndCow" on C++ according to the Unreal Course.